 Living Abroad: Tax Implications

-If you’re living abroad, the tax implications can be complex.
-If you’re not considered domiciled in the UK, you’re generally only subject to Inheritance Tax on your UK assets.
-However, there are exceptions and specific rules that may apply, particularly if you’re deemed to be ‘deemed domiciled’ for tax purposes.
+If you’re living abroad, the IHT position can be complex.
+If you’re not domiciled (or deemed domiciled) in the UK, you’re generally only subject to Inheritance Tax on your UK-situated assets — such as UK property, UK bank accounts, and UK shares.
+However, the ‘deemed domicile’ rules mean that long-term UK residents who move abroad may still be caught, particularly if they haven’t been outside the UK for long enough to shed their deemed domicile status.

-Understanding your domicile status and how it affects your Inheritance Tax liability is crucial, especially if you have assets in multiple countries.
-Seeking professional advice can help clarify your position and ensure you’re taking advantage of available exemptions.
+Understanding your domicile status and how it affects your IHT liability is crucial, especially if you have assets in multiple countries.
+Seeking specialist advice from a solicitor experienced in cross-border estate planning can help clarify your position and ensure you’re taking advantage of available exemptions.

 Calculating Inheritance Tax